Foxy/foxy-cloudflare-addtocart-signing/README.md

 ### Prepare your website

-The only possible extra step you may need to do to use HMAC validation is to add a `code` attribute to your products.
+The only extra step you may need to do to use HMAC validation is to add a `code` attribute to your products.

-If you have already set this attribute, you do not need to change anything in your existing store to use this worker.

 Here is an example using a link: